 The method being studied may involve reinsuring part of the lapse risk, considering the objective of reducing it to the optimal point at which selection of other lapse risk scenarios is avoided.

 C.2.
 Market risk

-Market risk is the most significant risk for Fidelidade Consolidated and is clearly above the other risk modules.
+Market risk is Longrun's most significant risk and is clearly above the other risk modules.